Azure/azure-signalr/specs/Protocol.md

 The protocol is inherited from [SignalR HubProtocol](https://github.com/aspnet/SignalR/blob/dev/specs/HubProtocol.md) and applied for connecting to SignalR Azure Service.
 Therefore, it has the same requirement as SignalR HubProtocol, for example, it requires reliable, in-order, and delivery of messages.

-Generally, this protocol is transparent to developers compared with SignalR HubProtocol used between Clients and SignalR Azure Service.
-It targets to provide some implementation details to developers about how to efficiently exchange message with SignalR Azure Service.
+Different from the SignalR HubProtocol which is used between Clients and SignalR Azure Service, this protocol is transparent to developers compared.
+This document targets to provide the implementation details to developers about how to efficiently forward message from the point of SignalR Azure Service.
 The assumption is you have already been familiar with SignalR HubProtocol.

 ## Overview